-Information from RDI's Coal Transportation Database has been used to compile market pricing trends for the main transportation modes.
-These trends are best evaluated using statistical analysis in comparing mils/ton-mile with mileage.
+Information from RDI's Coal Transportation Database has been used to compile market pricing trends for the major transportation modes.
+These trends are best evaluated using statistical analysis in companing muls/ton-mule with muleage.
 Individual data points are plotted and a regression analysis curve fit is applied.
-An example of this methodology is presented for hauls involving the Illinois Central Railroad (Figure 9).
-As shown, the "rate curve" decreases with the length of the haul.
-Rate curves for each carrier are similar but vary in shape and position to reflect the market pricing trends for each carrier.
-The position and shape of the rate curve and the scatter of data points varies between carners and
+An example of this inethodology is presented for hauls involving the Illinois Central Railroad (Figure 9) As shown, the "rate curve" decreases with the length of the haul.
+Rate curves for each carner are similar but vary in shape and position to reflect the market pricing trends for each carrier.
+The position and shape of the rate curve and the scatter of data points varies between carriers and 10).
+Rail and barge rates are significantly less than truck rates, but trucks compete effectively within 100 miles when the costs of loading and unloading are included in the economic evaluation.
+The truck rate curve is more competitive with rail and barge in those areas where truck payloads are larger than those allowed in the Illinois Basin.